-But can the quintessential job search tool – the resume- be replaced?
+But can the quintessential job search tool.
+The resumes- be replaced?

-Let’s face it, resume aren’t going away anytime soon.
+Let’s face it, a resume isn’t going away anytime soon.
 In fact, people are getting more creative at crafting resumes beyond the traditional, basic piece of paper to help them land the perfect job.

 Here are four pieces of advice on how to take advantage of modern technology when applying for a job and why resumes are still important:

 Some job seekers at interviews are quick to talk about themselves and what they bring to the table without really knowing anything about the company or asking engaging questions.

 “Many candidates aren’t well-versed in what the company does, what their product line is or what the position will entail–all information that can be found out through a basic Google search,” says Rasheen Carbin, co-founder of the job-matching app nspHire.
 “When I see this in an interview, I think that the candidate doesn’t really want the job.”

 With all the information available on the internet, there’s no excuse not to be prepared.
 In addition, job candidates definitely need to tailor their resumes and cover letters to the specific job and company being sought.

 You want to put your best foot forward, especially when a resume is the first thing some employers see about you.
 A great resume and first-round telephone interview are likely the main things that determine whether you’ll land an in-person interview.

 You’d be amazed at how many incomplete profiles you come across on LinkedIn.
 It is basically an online social media resume for professionals.
 If you’re lazy and don’t update it, it could turn off potential employers.

 LinkedIn encourages its users to complete and update as many sections of their profiles as possible.
 Because completed profiles are 40 times more likely to receive offers through LinkedIn.